clearcontainers/runtime/docs/limitations.md

 the QEMU command line CPU configuration options to gain a similar effect.

+Note that the `--cpu-quota` and `--cpu-period` `docker run` options are supported; in combination, these two options can provide most of the functionality that `--cpus` would offer.

 See issue [\#341](https://github.com/clearcontainers/runtime/issues/341) for more information.

 #### `docker run --kernel-memory=`